$0 Maine Adoption Quick-Start Checklist

 Can a Wabanaki tribe take my child after the adoption is finalized?

 A finalized adoption in Maine is legally permanent.
-However, if ICWA/MICWA procedures were not followed correctly during the process, a tribe can move to vacate the finalization on procedural grounds.
+However, if ICWA/MICWA procedures were not followed correctly during the process, a tribe may challenge the finalization on procedural grounds.
 This is rare but documented in case law nationally.
-Correct MICWA compliance — early notification, documented tribal response — is what makes a finalization bulletproof against this kind of challenge.
+Correct MICWA compliance — early notice and documented tribal response — helps reduce the risk of this kind of challenge.

 What if I don't know whether the child has tribal heritage?

-When heritage is unknown, the correct approach is to contact all four Wabanaki tribal ICWA directors and ask directly.
-Inquire with biological parents.
-Review any available birth records.
-Courts expect good faith inquiry, not perfect ancestry documentation.
+When heritage is unknown, make a good-faith inquiry with the biological parents and review available birth or court records.
+If the inquiry indicates possible Wabanaki heritage, follow the formal notice process for the potentially eligible tribe or tribes.
+Courts expect good-faith inquiry, not perfect ancestry documentation.
 The Maine Adoption Process Guide includes a Tribal Notification Checklist and direct contact information for each tribal family services department.

 How is MICWA different from ICWA?